 - A long-sleeve tight-woven cotton shirt or jacket to avoid ultraviolet light.

 - Safety boots with toe guards, but if you weld small workpieces, you can also wear shoes from canvas material.

 - Always be alert not to wear anything synthetic.

 What PPE should you wear for overhead welding?

 Overhead welding puts you in a position vulnerable to sparks, spatter, and slag.
 For this, you should cover your head, ears, arms, and shoulders with heavy-duty PPE, preferably from leather.

-For the shoulders and arms, you can wear leather cape sleeves over your normal welding clothing, or even better, a leather jacket.
+For the shoulders and arms, you can wear leather cape sleeves over your clothing, or even better, a leather jacket.

 Why do welders starch their clothes?

 Starching is a method to add heat and spatter resistance to regular clothes or welding clothes that lost their protective coating.

 Starching acts as a barrier not only to heat, and sparks but also to all types of dirt, oils, grease, etc. You can do it yourself since it’s an easy DIY skill to learn.